Marcus-Snell/Test/mermaid.md

 BankMember : ViewProducts()

 Employee --|> BankMember : is a
-Employee : EmployeeId int
+Employee : EmpId int

 Customer --|> BankMember : is a
+Customer --o Account : has a
 Customer : CustId int
-Customer : CustName char
-Customer : CustAddress char
-Customer : Phone int
-Customer : OpenAccount()
-Customer : ViewAccount()
-Customer : CloseAccount()
-Customer : ViewProducts()

 Account
 Account : AcctId int